 The local chapters of Episcopal Church Women, Episcopal Church USA were known as the Women of St. Andrews at St. Andrews and as the Episcopal Church Women Organization at St Matthews.
 The Episcopal Church Women Ministry continues today at The Episcopal Church of Saints Andrew and Matthew.
 We continue the historic tradition of working collaboratively with women’s organizations, programs, and ministry groups within and outside the Church, as well as with global and local networks of women.
 We work for transformation of the world, the church, and our own lives in Christ.
 Our purpose is to provide spiritual, devotional, and social activities for the members of the ECW, the members of SsAM, and the community at large.

-The 2018 – 2020 officers of the Episcopal Church Women Ministry at SsAM are:
+As of June, 2021, the officers of the Episcopal Church Women Ministry at SsAM are:

-President: Ernestine Brock-Walker
+Ernestine Brock-Walker – President

-Treasurer: Mary Morgan
+Mary Morgan – Treasurer